Also see About the Quotes, which covers a lot of details about themes, selections, and formatting.

-We also provide two, and soon three, versions of daily quotations to you via e-mail - free of charge!
+We also provide two versions of daily quotations to you via e-mail - free of charge!
 Each day we pick a theme and a half dozen quotes to go along with it, available both in HTML format and in plain text.
-There has long been a promised "Inspirational" version, which will be a single quotation with no introductory blurb.
+There is also the "Inspirational" version, cleverly known as the iQuote, for those in a real hurry: single quotation with no introductory blurb.
+The iQuote was developed as an option for those unsubscribing to the main version, but it turns out that a lot of readers wanted both.
 Click the subscribe button on the left for more info on that.

 There are also some other features that previous management set up, or started to setup, that may make their way back into the mix soon.

 Around September of 1998, Brian Guerra set out to gather quotations to create a website, and to find all the free stuff he could pertaining to his vision of the site.
 After a month or so of being an AOL hosted site, Ryan Sim, founder of StormWeb, asked if Brian wanted to venture out with him.
 Ecstatic that he'd be on a real server, he gladly obliged.
 Ryan enhanced the site with numerous scripted features, and added a majordomo mailing list.
 Finally, Mike Mason was contracted to create the current appearance of the site.
 Although the current owner is a professional website developer himself, Mike's design still looked great almost ten years later and his current rich-media sites are wonderful: Mike Mason Design.